-Vascepa is not yet known to most healthcare professionals and generics companies rarely invest in product or disease state related market education.
-Furthermore, Vascepa is relatively expensive to manufacture and already sold at an affordable price as documented by third-party analysis such that saving, if any, on the price of generic Vascepa is likely to come at the expense of reduced market education and development.
-Thus, we believe that the launch of a generic version of Vascepa in the United States at this early stage in the life cycle of Vascepa is potentially harmful to patient care and discourages new product development, including for identifying and pursuing additional indications that could be treated with Vascepa.
+VASCEPA is not yet known to most healthcare professionals and generics companies rarely invest in product or disease state related market education.
+Furthermore, VASCEPA is relatively expensive to manufacture and already sold at an affordable price as documented by third-party analysis such that saving, if any, on the price of generic VASCEPA is likely to come at the expense of reduced market education and development.
+Thus, we believe that the launch of a generic version of VASCEPA in the United States at this early stage in the life cycle of VASCEPA is potentially harmful to patient care and discourages new product development, including for identifying and pursuing additional indications that could be treated with VASCEPA.

-Geographies outside the U.S. in which Vascepa is sold and under regulatory review are not subject to this U.S. litigation and judgment.
-No generic litigation is pending outside the U.S. Vascepa remains available by prescription in Canada, Lebanon and the United Arab Emirates.
-In Canada, Vascepa has the benefit of eight years of data protection afforded through Health Canada (until the end of 2027), in addition to separate patent protection with expiration dates that could extend into 2039.
-Amarin, together with its commercial partners in select geographies, is pursuing additional regulatory approvals for Vascepa in the European Union, China and the Middle East.
-Ten to eleven years of market protection is anticipated due to regulatory exclusivity in the European Union subject to an approval recommendation of Vascepa by the EMA near the end of 2020 and associated EC approval expected promptly thereafter, in addition to pending patent protection that could extend into 2033.
+Geographies outside the United States in which VASCEPA is sold and under regulatory review are not subject to this U.S. patent litigation and judgment.
+No similar litigation involving potential generic versions of VASCEPA is pending outside the United States.
+VASCEPA is currently available by prescription in Canada, Lebanon and the United Arab Emirates.
+In Canada, VASCEPA has the benefit of eight years of data protection afforded through Health Canada (until the end of 2027), in addition to separate patent protection with expiration dates that could extend into 2039.
+Amarin is pursuing additional regulatory approvals for VASCEPA in Europe, China and the Middle East.
+In China and the Middle East, Amarin is pursuing such regulatory approvals and subsequent commercialization of VASCEPA with commercial partners.
+In Europe, Amarin is preparing to self-launch VASCEPA, although it may engage commercialization partners for certain of the smaller countries in Europe.
+Ten to eleven years of market protection is anticipated due to regulatory exclusivity in the European Union subject to an approval recommendation by the EMA in early 2021 and associated EC approval expected promptly thereafter, in addition to pending patent protection that could extend into 2039.